 Ideally, you would want to be diversified across asset classes, across regions of the world and across asset managers.
 The following jelly bean chart from Schwab demonstrates the benefits of a wide diversification program: the ranking of the assets by performance changes seemingly randomly from year to year.
 A fully diversified portfolio (the orange boxes in the chart) is intended to avoid the peaks and valleys of individuals asset classes while providing a more middle-of-the-road return experience.

+Is your portfolio diversified?
 A detailed analysis from a fee-only Certified Financial Planner can give you the full scoop on your portfolio and provide suggestions to mitigate the risks that you are exposed to.
 Like any other sound advice, apply it now, not later.

 Check out some of our other blog posts on investing: